openvenues/libpostal/README.md

 -------------------------

-libpostal was created as part of the [OpenVenues](https://github.com/openvenues/openvenues) project to solve the problem of place deduping.
+libpostal was created as part of the [OpenVenues](https://github.com/openvenues/openvenues) project to solve the problem of venue deduping.
 In OpenVenues, we have a data set of millions of places derived from terabytes of web pages from the [Common Crawl](http://commoncrawl.org/).
-The Common Crawl is published every month, and so even merging the results of two crawls produces significant duplicates.
+The Common Crawl is published monthly, and so even merging the results of two crawls produces significant duplicates.

 Deduping is a relatively well-studied field, and for text documents like web